 Step 2: Submit Your STEM Extension Request and Form I-983 to ISS

 - Download and complete Form I-983 with your STEM eligible employer.
-Refer to Guidelines for Completing Form I-983 while completing the form.
+Refer to Guidelines for Completing Form I-983 while filling out the form.
 Electronic signatures on pages 1,2 and 4 are not acceptable; only signatures written with pen are valid.

 - Submit the ISS 24-Month STEM OPT Extension Request Form and upload your Form I-983.

 Step 3: Make corrections to I-983 if requestedThe ISS Advisor must verify that the I-983 has been properly completed by student and employer prior to issuing the STEM Extension OPT I-20.

-- If corrections to your I-983 are needed, an ISS Advisor will notify you by email.
+- If corrections to your I-983 are needed, an ISS Advisor will notify you by email with an itemized list.
 You and your employer need to edit the I-983 and sign with pen on pages 1, 2 and 4.